 For expats: How to choose expatriate health insurance in Morocco

-Private, well-equipped establishments provide access to quality care, but for advanced specializations (heart surgery; orthopedics; ENT- ear, nose, and throat; etc.) you might need to consider seeking care in your country of origin.
-The right global insurance policy will efficiently fill in gaps not covered by any social welfare coverage you might have.
+Private, well-equipped establishments provide access to quality care, but for advanced specializations (heart surgery; orthopedics; ENT; etc.) you might need to consider seeking care in your country of origin.
+If you are not a permanent resident in Morocco yet, the right global insurance policy will efficiently fill in gaps not covered by any social welfare coverage you might have.

 |Healthcare expenditure per capita and per year||€378,40|

 |Annual indexation of health expenses||5%|

 |CFE (Fund for French Abroad) hospitalization reimbursement rate||67%|